libero/publisher/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---
 name: 💡 Feature request
-about: Ideas for new features or improvements
+about: Suggest an idea for a new features or improvements.
 labels: feature
 ---